Union Jack flag icon Canada flag Canada Ireland flag Ireland

 The risk of wildfires isn’t new to the UK; however, the devastating fires in Los Angeles in January this year have shown the significant impact fires can have on properties and the environment.

-In April, more than 18,000 hectares (180 sq km) were burnt by wildfires in the UK, the highest weekly figure on record, with more than 80 fires affecting areas of 30 hectares (0.3sq km) since the start of 2025.
+In April, more than 18,000 hectares (180 sq km) were burned by wildfires in the UK, the highest weekly figure on record, with over 80 fires affecting areas of 30 hectares (0.3 sq km) since the start of 2025.

 Fire services across the UK issued warnings to communities, urging them to leave disposable barbecues at home and to avoid setting up campfires in open areas where the risk of a fire starting and spreading is highest.

-Although Ecclesiastical hasn’t seen a significant number of wildfire claims, St Mary and St Peter’s Church in Wennington in Greater London suffered smoke damage when fires engulfed the surrounding land in 2022, leaving the structure of the church untouched.
+Although Ecclesiastical hasn’t seen a significant number of wildfire claims, St. Mary and St. Peter’s Church in Wennington, Greater London, suffered smoke damage when fires engulfed the surrounding land in 2022, leaving the church's structure untouched.

 As climate change continues to create more volatile weather patterns, Ecclesiastical’s claims team is prepared to support customers.